 A RAR file could have a single small video, thousands of pictures, or 10 Gigabytes of files inside it.
-RAR's are very popular on Usenet because they let you compress sometimes large uploads in to the smallest package, but still keep them available to everyone because RAR decompression is found in every commonly used news reader (aka: Usenet software).
+RAR's are very popular on Usenet (What is it?) because they let you compress sometimes large uploads in to the smallest package, but still keep them available to everyone because RAR decompression is found in all commonly used news reader software.

 So when you mix these two advantages, you get a system that is ideal for Usenet.
 Large files can be posted to a newsgroup, multiple random segments can be missing, and your software can download a perfect copy without you having to do anything.

-As you would expect, this is the preferred method for handling all but the smallest files posted to Usenet.
+As you would expect, this is the preferred method for handling all but the smallest files posted to binary newsgroups.
 Just know that these file endings aren't confusing, your news reader takes care of all the complicated parts, you just click and download!